csmclaren/loco/docs/src/loco.md

 Loco works by translating key sequences from one form to another.
 It does not redefine the [standard key bindings](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf), nor does it prevent you from [defining your own](https://www.gnu.org/software/emacs/manual/html_node/emacs/Key-Bindings.html).
 Learn the few rules of Loco and be productive immediately, using the key bindings you already know.

 Loco does not preclude the use of physical modifier keys; it integrates well with them.
 There may even be some key bindings for which you find using physical modifier keys preferable.
-And it works equally well in the [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) or the [terminal](https://en.wikipedia.org/wiki/Computer_terminal), working around the [limitations of terminals](#considerations-when-using-a-terminal) that prevent the entry of certain keys, allowing you to move between both with ease.
+And it works equally well in the [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) or the [terminal](https://en.wikipedia.org/wiki/Computer_terminal), working around the [limitations of terminals](#considerations-when-using-a-terminal) that prevent the entry of certain keys, allowing you to move between both easily.

 When enabled, and using the default configuration, pressing <kbd>S-&lt;return&gt;</kbd> will activate Loco.